Lesley A. Diehl visits my blog to talk about her newest release, Failure is Fatal. Welcome, Lesley. I’m so delighted to host you today.

 Why do you write cozy mysteries?

-Please tell us about Meddling with Murder.
+Please tell us about your book.
 What ideas or images inspired this novel?

 Do you have an ideal reader in mind when you write?
 If so, please describe that reader.